department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/content/stem-22-10203-content.md

 ________________________________________

-## Form Title: Application for Rogers STEM Scholarship
+## Form Title: Apply for the Rogers STEM Scholarship

 Form 22-10203

 #### 10203 Screen No. { to come }

-### Chapter Title:  3 of 6: Program Details
+### Chapter Title:  3 of 6: Program details

 { STEM eligibility summary page }

 { gray box }

-#### It appears you’re not eligible for the Rogers STEM Scholarship.
+#### Based on your responses, it appears you’re not eligible for the Rogers STEM Scholarship.

 { display :heavy_multiplication_x: if user indicated "No", :heavy_check_mark: if they indicated "Yes" }